 Must-Visit Museums in Japan: From Tokyo to Naoshima

 Japan is home to some of the world's most extraordinary museums.
-From cutting-edge digital art in Tokyo to architecture masterpieces on remote islands, here are the museums worth traveling for.
+From Tokyo digital art to Kyoto admission-planning, Towada outdoor works, and Kanazawa's SANAA architecture, here are the museums worth traveling for.

 Why Japan's Museums Are World-Class

 Japan approaches museums differently.
 Here, the building itself is often as important as the collection inside.
 Architects like Tadao Ando, Kengo Kuma, and SANAA have designed spaces where architecture, nature, and art merge into a single experience.
+For trip planning, cross-check museum claims against first-party pages such as Tokyo National Museum, GO TOKYO's art and museums guide, and JNTO's Naoshima Island guide.
 Many of Japan's best museums are destination-worthy journeys in their own right.

 From immersive digital installations to centuries-old scroll paintings, Japan's museum landscape is among the richest and most varied in the world.